Line Management, Jockeying and Happier Customers

 Queuing Theory studies line behaviors and has identified one called jockeying.
-That’s where people evaluate the lines, determine they’re in the “wrong” one and switch to a different line.
-All in an attempt to check out sooner.
+That’s where people evaluate the lines, determine they’re in the “wrong” one and switch to a different line in an attempt to check out sooner.

-Jockeying behavior can result in selecting an ever worse line can slow down the entire checkout process.
+Jockeying behavior can result in selecting an even worse line that slows down the entire checkout process.
 That’s bad for the individual customer and the retail location, as a whole.

 Serpentine Lines Eliminate Jockeying and Promote Social Fairness

-In addition to seeing other lines moving faster, there’s another line frustration: seeing someone arrive later — and being served sooner.
-Serpentine lines illustrate the law of first come, first serve.
-Customers like that sense of justice.
+In addition to seeing other lines moving faster, there’s another line frustration: seeing someone arrive later but being served sooner.
+Serpentine lines illustrate the law of first come, first served and customers like that sense of justice!

-Take a look at CPS’ QuikLine image.
-Customers are waiting in a serpentine line.
-They’re notified when a cashier is available.
-They’re also able to find out about next Friday’s Beer Bash!
-That’s where effective automated line management meets both the customer’s desire for fair and efficient as well as the retailer’s objective of happy customers.
+Take a look at this CPS’ QuikLine image.
+Customers are waiting in a serpentine line and are notified when the next cashier is available.
+That’s where effective automated line management meets both the customer’s desire for fair and efficient, as well as the retailer’s objective of happy customers.